etobi/Typo3ExtensionUtils/README.md

 * (coming) Check extension files against MD5 sums to find modified files
 * √ Extract extension from a .t3x file
 * √ Create a .t3x from a extension path
+* √ List extension files in a .t3x file

 ### Help